 While these are all good reasons, it’s important to consider reorganizing as just one possible alternative.
 There are often a lot of less disruptive ways to achieve the same objectives.

-Who Should be Involved in Reorganizing?
+Who Should Be Involved in Reorganizing?

 If just the leader of the department is involved, there’s a missed opportunity for critical input and buy-in.
-On the other hand, if the entire is involved, the transformation can be too sluggish and self-serving interests get in the way.
+On the other hand, if the entire company is involved, the transformation can be too sluggish, and self-serving interests get in the way.
 The best choice is finding a middle ground comprised of a leader and a small team of trusted advisers.
 These are usually the individuals who have enough confidence in their position with the new company to put their self-interests aside.

 The Process of Organizational Change